github/docs/content/code-security/secret-scanning/secret-scanning-patterns.md

 Owners of public repositories, as well as organizations using {% data variables.product.prodname_ghe_cloud %} with {% data variables.product.prodname_GH_advanced_security %}, can enable {% data variables.secret-scanning.user_alerts %} on their repositories.
 For details of these patterns, see the "[Supported secrets for user alerts](#supported-secrets-for-user-alerts) section below.
 {% endif %}

+If you believe that {% data variables.product.prodname_secret_scanning %} should have detected a secret committed to your repository, and it has not, you first need to check that {% data variables.product.prodname_dotcom %} supports your secret.
+For more information, refer to the sections below.
+For more advanced troubleshooting information, see "[Troubleshooting {% data variables.product.prodname_secret_scanning %}](/code-security/secret-scanning/troubleshooting-secret-scanning)."

 ## Supported secrets for partner alerts

 {% data variables.product.product_name %} currently scans public repositories for secrets issued by the following service providers and alerts the relevant service provider whenever a secret is detected in a commit.
 For more information about {% data variables.secret-scanning.partner_alerts %}, see "[About {% data variables.secret-scanning.partner_alerts %}](/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-alerts-for-partners)."